Frequently Asked Questions

-Yes, all residents of Walker Avenue Apartments with a vehicle registered through UMBC Parking Services may park in the Walker Avenue parking lots.
+Yes, all residents of Walker Avenue Apartments with a vehicle registered through UMBC Parking Services may park in the Walker Avenue parking lots (Zone B).
+Parking is included in your tuition/fees payment with UMBC, so there is no additional cost to register your vehicle as an on-campus resident.
 Walker residents who are issued parking permits by UMBC Parking Services are exclusive to the Walker community lots.
-Walker residents have access to park in UMBC lots 20 and 21 only, which are immediately adjacent to the Walker community.
+Walker residents have access to park in UMBC lots 20, and 21, which are immediately adjacent to the Walker community.
 Living at Walker Avenue also affords you the ability to quickly and effectively utilize all UMBC public transit, as well as county and city buses.

-For more information about obtaining a parking permit and parking regulations, please contact UMBC Parking Services (http://www.umbc.edu/parking/).
+For more information about registering your vehicle and parking regulations, please contact UMBC Parking Services.

-For more information about the UMBC Shuttle Service, please visit UMBC Transit Services (http://www.umbc.edu/transit/).
+For more information about the UMBC Shuttle Service, please visit UMBC Transit Services.